ingeniousambivert/simple-data/README.md

    python3 main.py
    ```

-_All the resultant data will be stored categorically in the "exports" directory_
+_All the resultant data is versioned using timestamps will be stored categorically in the "exports" directory_